amaiamurillo/gender_bias/FLORES+/README.md

 # FLORES+
-Based on [FLORES+] (https://huggingface.co/datasets/openlanguagedata/flores_plus), we have created a new version to evaluate whether the quality of the translation is affected by the predominant grammatical gender of the source sentence when translating from a gendered language (Spanish) into a genderless language (Basque).
+Based on [FLORES+](https://huggingface.co/datasets/openlanguagedata/flores_plus), we have created a new version to evaluate whether the quality of the translation is affected by the predominant grammatical gender of the source sentence when translating from a gendered language (Spanish) into a genderless language (Basque).
 For this purpose, we divide the original dataset into two separate files: **Flores_ES_M.txt**, containing all the sentences of the dataset in masculine form, and **Flores_ES_F.txt**, containing the same sentences in feminine form.

 ## Data Structure
 Each file consists of 359 annotated sentences and is structured as follows: